Handling Game Updates

 Release Plan for Breaking Changes

-3. Once all platforms are confirmed to have access to the release, disable all previous builds from the Developer Console.
-This known as a forced update as it renders disabled builds, unplayable.
+- Once all platforms are confirmed to have access to the release, you must request that all previous builds be disabled via the Developer Console.
+This is known as a forced update as it renders disabled builds unplayable.